Homebrew/homebrew-cask-fonts/README.md

 Here you'll find font Casks for the [homebrew-cask](https://github.com/phinze/homebrew-cask) project.

+# Current Status

+Fonts installed via `homebrew-cask` are not being recognized at the moment due to a glitch.
+A [fix](https://github.com/phinze/homebrew-cask/pull/2258) has been merged and will be in the next release of `homebrew-cask`.

 # Usage

-After you install homebrew-cask, run the following command:
+After you install `homebrew-cask`, run the following command:

 ```sh
 $ brew tap caskroom/fonts